-- B. A DM or the Director of IIMD issues an NOIE to an establishment for noncompliances that do not pose an imminent threat to public health but that may warrant the withholding of the mark of inspection or suspension of inspection if not corrected.
+B. An NOIE is issued to an establishment for noncompliances that do not pose an imminent threat to public health but that may warrant the withholding of the mark of inspection or suspension of inspection if not corrected.
 In addition to informing an establishment about noncompliances warranting a withholding or suspension, the NOIE provides an establishment three business days to contest the basis for the proposed enforcement action or to demonstrate how compliance has been or will be achieved.
-Based on discussion with the establishment, the DM or Director of IIMD may extend the three business days if he or she believes this is necessary. - C. The DM or Director of IIMD should assess and evaluate the establishment's response and decide whether inspection should be withheld or suspended.
-The DM or Director of IIMD determines whether the establishment's proposed action plan addresses the problem and, if implemented, is likely to provide an acceptable solution.
-The DM or Director of IIMD should consider any decision-making documents as required by the appropriate regulations.
-Also, the DM or Director of IIMD should consider the establishment's history of implementing its operating procedures and its planned corrective and preventive actions and determine whether the establishment is likely to implement its proposed actions effectively.
-DM or Director of IIMD are encouraged to contact staff members from the Policy Development Division (PDD), the Office of Public Health and Science, and the Office of Policy and Program Development for assistance in making decisions. - D. Upon assessing and evaluating the establishment's response, the DM or Director of IIMD may decide to accept the establishment's plan, implement the appropriate enforcement action, or defer his or her decision.
-The following provides the DM or Director of IIMD guidance on what procedures to follow: - 1.
-Under what circumstances should a DM or Director of IIMD accept the establishment's response? - a.
-If the establishment responds within the specified time frame, has demonstrated that compliance has already been achieved, or provides a description of acceptable corrective and preventive actions from which the DM or Director of IIMD can find that compliance will be achieved upon implementation, the DM or Director of IIMD can accept the response, notify the establishment of the decision, ensure that the establishment implements the corrective and preventive actions in a timely manner, and close the matter with a letter to the establishment. - 2.
-Under what circumstances could a DM or Director of IIMD implement an enforcement action? - a.
-If the establishment does not respond or, based on the DM or Director of IIMD assessment and evaluation of all pertinent information, the DM or Director of IIMD finds that compliance cannot or will not be achieved upon implementation, the DM or Director of IIMD will implement the enforcement action.
-In those instances involving: - i. withholding actions, the DM or Director of IIMD instructs the FSS to impose the withholding action and notifies the establishment
+Based on discussion with the establishment, the three business days may be extended if necessary.

+C. The Chief should assess and evaluate the establishment's response and decide whether inspection should be withheld or suspended.
+The Chief determines whether the establishment's proposed action plan addresses the problem and, if implemented, is likely to provide an acceptable solution.
+The Chief should consider any decision-making documents as required by the appropriate regulations.
+Also, the Chief should consider the establishment's history of implementing its operating procedures and its planned corrective and preventive actions and determine whether the establishment is likely to implement its proposed actions effectively.
+The Chief is encouraged to contact staff members from the Policy Development Division (PDD), the Office of Public Health and Science, and the Office of Policy and Program Development for assistance in making decisions.

+D. Upon assessing and evaluating the establishment's response, the Chief may decide to accept the establishment's plan, implement the appropriate enforcement action, or defer his or her decision.
+The following provides the Chief guidance on what procedures to follow:

+- 1. Under what circumstances should a Chief accept the establishment's response? - a.
+If the establishment responds within the specified time frame, has demonstrated that compliance has already been achieved, or provides a description of acceptable corrective and preventive actions from which the Chief can find that compliance will be achieved upon implementation, the Chief can accept the response, notify the establishment of the decision, ensure that the establishment implements the corrective and preventive actions in a timely manner, and close the matter with a letter to the establishment. - 2.
+Under what circumstances could a Chief implement an enforcement action? - a.
+If the establishment does not respond or, based on the Chief's assessment and evaluation of all pertinent information, the Chief finds that compliance cannot or will not be achieved upon implementation, the Chief will implement the enforcement action.
+In those instances involving: - withholding actions, the Chief instructs the FSS to impose the withholding action and notifies the establishment as specified in 9 CFR 500.5(a).
+The Chief's notification is to include the basis for his or her decision. - ii. suspension actions, the Chief instructs the FSS to suspend inspection and notifies the establishment as specified in 9 CFR